psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - correction of misunderstandings;
 - re-establishment of terminology;
 - recovery of the project's wider direction;
-- rebuilding relationships between separate documents.
+- rebuilding relationships between separate documents;
+- separation of fact from interpretation;
+- re-evaluation of information that was already reviewed.

 This creates friction and can gradually weaken project continuity.